 A Credit Union is different because it is not owned by any one person, organisation or group of shareholders.
 Instead, each Credit Union is owned by its members, and each member has an equal say in the running of their Credit Union.
 As a ‘not-for-profit’ organisation, members’ savings are used to fund loans to members at reasonable rates of interest.
 Similarly, the interest charged on loans is used to fund a return (or dividend) on members’ savings.

 How do I become a member?

-Simply visit our main office or any of our outreach sesions and fill out a membership application form.
+Simply visit our main office or request an application by post then fill out a membership application form.
 You’ll need to bring two pieces of identification with you such as:

 Photographic ID such as a valid passport or driving licence.

 Bank / building society / Post Office statement or utility bill dated within the last three months.

 Letter from DWP, HM Revenue, other Government body, etc, dated with the last three months.

 We recognise that not everybody will have these so don’t hesitate to call us on 0191 6435881 so we can advise you on alternative documentation if necessary.

 The services offered may vary from one Credit Union to another, depending on the needs of members.